 Here are some delish protein picks to add to your strength training diet:

-There are lots of myths around women and lifting.
+There are lots of myths around non-cisgender men and lifting.
 So let’s set the record straight.

 Myth: Women can’t build muscle mass.